dynexcoin/Dynex/README.md

 Dynex is a next-generation platform for neuromorphic computing based on a new flexible blockchain protocol.
 It is designed for the development of software applications and algorithms that utilize neuromorphic hardware and are capable of accelerating computation.
 To accomplish this goal, the platform connects hosts that are running clusters of neuromorphic chips with users and applications that utilize this next-generation hardware.
 On the Dynex platform, computation time is exchanged for the Dynex native token.

 Dynex has also developed a proprietary circuit design, the Dynex Neuromorphic Chip, that complements the Dynex ecosystem and turns any modern field programmable gate array (FPGA) based chip into a neuromorphic computing chip that can perform orders of magnitude faster than classical or quantum methodologies for a wide range of applications.
 Due to the dominance of ASICs in the proof-of-work token mining industry, there is a large amount of dormant FPGA infrastructure available which can be converted into high performance next-generation neuromorphic computing clusters.
+The Dynex mainnet started on September 16th 2022.

 For more information, read our [Dynex White Paper](https://github.com/dynexcoin/Dynex-Whitepaper)

-## The Dynex mainnet is live!
-Starting from September 16th 2022, the Dynex mainnet is live.
-Everyone is welcome to join!

 ## Using the Dynex Hosted Web Wallet to manage your DNX